 Figure 35 on page 48 shows two different ways in which a shutter can be controlled during the global reset sequence.
 In both cases, the maximum integration time is set by the difference between global_read_start and global_rst_end.
 In shutter example 1, the shutter is open during the initial ERS sequence and during the row reset phase.
 The shutter closes during the integration phase.
 The pixel array is integrating incident light from the start of the integration phase to the point at which the shutter closes.
 Finally, the shutter opens again after the end of the readout phase.
 In shutter example 2, the shutter is open during the initial ERS sequence and closes sometime during the row reset phase.
-The shutter both opens and closes during the integration phase.
+The pixel array is integrating incident light for the part of the integration phase.
+The pixel array is integrating incident light for the part of the integration phase.
 The pixel array is integrating incident light for the part of the integration phase during which the shutter is open.
 As for the previous example, the shutter opens again after the end of the readout phase.